moranbel/GraphERT/README.md

 	node1_id_int node2_id_int time_timestamp <weight_float, optional>

-To create temporal graphs structure as dict, with time as key and nx.Graph as value, use `processing_data` file, with examples of creating the data for each dataset- facebook, enron, game of thrones and formula.
+To create temporal graphs structure as dict, with time as key and nx.Graph as value, use `processing_data.py` file, with examples of creating the data for each dataset- facebook, enron, game of thrones and formula.

 ```python